BerriAI/litellm/docs/my-website/docs/routing.md

-# API Load-Balancing
+# LLM API Load-Balancing

-Use this if you're trying to load-balance across multiple deployments.
+Use this if you're trying to load-balance across multiple Azure/OpenAI deployments.

+`Router` prevents failed requests, by picking the deployment which is below rate-limit and has the least amount of tokens used.

+In production, [Router connects to a Redis Cache](#redis-queue) to track usage across multiple deployments.

+## Quick Start

 ```python
 pip install litellm